openformal/sva_basics/testbench/docs/delay_operator_tb.md

 **_NOTE :
 For specifying liveness propeties (eventually), refer to the testbench on liveness.
 Do no assume ##[m:$] will result in a liveness property._**
-## Events
-Events may not be fully supported in all Formal Verification tools.

-# Recommendation
-Clocking methodology depends on the use case and ASIC flow.
-In general, explicit clocking in properties (or assertions/assumptions/ covers where property is not present) is good for reuse and debug.